h2oai/h2ogpt/README.md

 We are proud to have over 25 (of the world's 280) [Kaggle Grandmasters](https://h2o.ai/company/team/kaggle-grandmasters/) call H2O home, including three Kaggle Grandmasters who have made it to world #1.

+### Docker

+You can also use [Docker](INSTALL-DOCKER.md#containerized-installation-for-inference-on-linux-gpu-servers).

+### Development

+- Follow the [installation instructions](INSTALL.md) to create a development environment for training and generation.
+- Follow the [Docker instructions](INSTALL-DOCKER.md) to create a container for deployment.
+- Follow the [fine-tuning instructions](FINETUNE.md) to fine-tune any LLM models on your data.

 ### Help